 A little over 2 hours from Jacksonville sits Rainbow Springs State Park.
 The spring head that feeds the Rainbow River is located at the park along with lots of fun for the whole family.
+Plan to pack a picnic lunch and spend the day at one of our favorite day trips from Jacksonville.

 Rainbow Springs Is a Great Day Trip from Jacksonville